 Changes in police basic education in Iceland

-The Minister of Education decided that the University of Akureyri, in the North of the country, would host the new diploma study in Police Science.
+The Minister of Education decided that the University of Akureyri, in the North of the country, should host the new diploma study in Police Science.
 The first cohort was accepted into the study in September 2016 and since then the Centre for Police Training and Professional Development and the University of Akureyri have been working closely on the integration of academic and practical training.
 The content/framework of the study is decided by the University of Akureyri but in collaboration with the Centre for Police Training and Professional Development.
-The plan is to have 40 full time students in each year (total of 80 students at each time), but currently there are 48 students that have been accepted into practical training in the first cohort that is expected to graduate June 2018.
+The plan is to have 40 full time students in cohort (total of 80 students at each time), but in the first cohort 48 students were accepted into practical training an the first students from the new programme graduated in June 2018.

 Further information can be given by Ólafur Örn Bragason, Director of the Centre for Police Training and Professional Development, via e-mail: firstname.lastname@example.org